laravel/bootcamp.laravel.com/resources/docs/livewire/editing-chirps.md

 </div>
 ```

-Finally, we'll need to update the `chirp.list` component to listen both for the `chirp-updated` and `chirp-edit-canceled` events:
+Finally, we'll need to update the `chirp.list` component to listen both for the `chirp-updated` and `chirp-edit-canceled` events.

+If the `chirp-updated` event is dispatched, we'll need to update the list of Chirps.
+If the `chirp-edit-canceled` event is dispatched, we'll need to set the `editing` property to `null` so that the edit form is no longer displayed:

 ```php tab=Class filename=resources/views/livewire/chirps/list.blade.php
 <?php